Tobed-W1

 Mudejar identity

-The paradigm of the Mudejar fortified church:
+The paradigm of the Mudejar fortress church:

 UNESCO World Heritage